rickypedia10/rspace_4/src/content/posts/2022-09-12-the-mighty-himalayas-an-unprepared-rider-and-global-warming.md

 ![That lamb momo soup <3](/assets/pic4.jpg "That lamb momo soup <3")

 Day 8: If you're not armed well, the Himalayas will chew you up and spit you out.
-And I was armed with a blunt knife against an army with snipers.
 My overconfidence lead me to this route, and neither me nor my bike were fully ready for what was to happen.
-Left my hotel at 5:30am.
+Left Padum at 5:30am.
 Morning ride and climbs were okayish.
 Then came the climbs at Cha, which I failed at.
 Had some truckers push the bike up, and put the luggage in a Thar.
 Helpful people!!!!!

 This eased the ride a lot.
 But the heatwave played havoc to my route.
 Snow from the mountaintops started melting and almost flooded the valley below, creating deep water crossings on the soft terrain.
 The first crazy one, where a lot of other people coming the other way were stuck, was 2 stream, both knee deep with freezing water.
 Took me 1 hour to somehow get to the other side with 4 people helping me.
 Again, Helpful people!!!!!